-Dave England has been a full-time athletic trainer with the Razorbacks since 1984 and he is currently the head athletic trainer for the Arkansas men’s basketball program.
+Dave England, the department’s director of athletic training, has been a full-time athletic trainer with the Razorbacks since 1984 and works specifically for the Arkansas men’s basketball program.
 He also works with baseball, men’s and women’s tennis, men’s golf and the Razorback spirit squads.

 In 2016, he was recognized by the Southeastern Conference with the Chris Patrick Award, an honor handed out annually to the most outstanding athletic trainer in the SEC.
 In 2004, England received the District 6 Athletic Trainer Service Award from the National Athletic Trainers Association.
 He was honored in 2000 as the Arkansas Athletic Trainers’ Association Trainer of the Year.